 Integrated Pest Management Plan

-This document contains information about the biology and management of flies that commonly live in the gelatinous material that collects on the sides of drains and other areas high in moisture and organic material.
-A range of management options is listed.
+This document contains information about the biology and management of the Roof rat.
+A wide range of management options is listed.
 From this list, the IPM Practitioner can choose options to develop a unique management plan for each particular customer site.

 Management Objectives for the Pest at the Particular Site

-What do you want/need to accomplish at the site in regard to the pest flies?
+What do you want/need to accomplish at the site in regard to the Roof rat?

-- Reduce fly complaints in the building and work with occupants to prevent future complaints
+- Reduce rat complaints in the building and work with occupants to prevent future complaints

-- Help customer comply with Health Department regulations
+- Help client comply with Health Department regulations

 Special Regulatory Conditions